xeolabs/scenejs/README.markdown

 # SceneJS Version 2

 SceneJS is a lean and fast scene graph framework for WebGL, designed to be a browser interface for model and data visualisation systems.

-SceneJS V2 refocuses SceneJS on it's original goal, which is to render large numbers of articulated objects at the highest frame rate possible while placing the minimum load on JavaScript and the CPU.
+Essentially, SceneJS is an optimised draw list of WebGL calls with a simple scene graph layered on top.
+As updates are made to the scene graph, SceneJS dynamically rebuilds the affected portions of the draw list, while taking care of various WebGL things like GLSL shader generation.

-Essentially, SceneJS V2 is an optimised list of WebGL calls with a simple scene graph on top.
-As updates are made to the scene graph, SceneJS rebuilds affected portions of the display list, keeping the list lean and fast in the process.
+The SceneJS V2 API deliberately leaves out things like animation, physics and visibility culling, opting instead to provide a lean kernel that takes care of fast rendering (and picking).
+This way, SceneJS is able to concentrate on doing that efficiently, leaving you to bolt on your own application-level code to do the rest.

 Some key features: